tantricllama/freemoney/README.md

 # Free Money

-ERC20 token with taxing, stealing, and other quirks.
+ERC20 token with stealing.
+Created as a learning exercise.

 ## Minting

 Anyone can mint any number of tokens, if they pay a donation in the form of ETH.
 There is no minimum donation amount.

-## Taxation

-The contract owner can tax a portion of every token holders balance.
-The portion is a percentage between **1-10%**.
-There is no protection against taxation.

 ## Heists

 Heists are a way of increasing your tokens.
-Any address may instigate a heist by hashing  the target address with a salt using the *hashTarget* method.
-Calling the *planHeist* method with the target hash will start a **24 hour** timer to give other addresses the chance to join the heist as conspirators.
-Addresses may also purchase insurance to protect against loss.
+A heist is instigated by using the *hashTarget* function and passing the result to the *newHeist* function.
+This will start a **24 hour** timer to give **up to 10** others the chance to join the heist using the *joinHeist* function.

-After the **24 hours** are over, the instigator has **12 hours** to initiate the heist and rob the account.
+After the **24 hours** are over, the instigator has **12 hours** to rob the target account.
 The heist will either succeed or fail.
-If the heist succeeds, then a portion of the targets tokens are transferred to the owner, instigator, and a small fund for the conspirators to claim.
-Unclaimed tokens are burnt after **12 hours**.
+If the heist succeeds, then a portion (between 10% and 40%) of the targets tokens are transferred to the instigator, and a smaller fund for the conspirators to claim.

 The odds of a heist succeeding are determined using a pseudo-random number generator.
 The result is compared to an odds variable determined by a number of factors.
-The odds can be increased by paying a bribe to the owner in ETH when calling the *planHeist* method, or by having conspirators.
+The odds can be increased by paying a bribe to the owner in ETH when calling the *newHeist* function, or by having conspirators.
 Conspirators may also bribe the owner.

-Following through and initiating a heist could become unfeasible with too many conspirators.
-Since the target address is hidden, all token holders are incentivized to join heists.

 ## Insurance